Standardizing JSON Payloads for Channel Managers

 dt = datetime.fromisoformat(v.replace("Z", "+00:00"))

-if dt.tzinfo is None or dt.tzinfo.utcoffset(dt) != timezone.utc.utcoffset(dt):
+if dt.tzinfo is None or dt.utcoffset() != timezone.utc.utcoffset(dt):

-raise ValueError("Timestamp must include UTC offset")
+raise ValueError("effective_date must be ISO 8601 with a UTC offset")

 return v